 - Casein protein supplements digest a bit slower and can serve as a great snack before bedtime.

-- You can’t really go wrong by using a multi-vitamin; they provide a bounty of benefits and work as a sort of safeguard against any nutrient deficiencies that may arise from not having a well-rounded diet.
+- You can’t really go wrong by using a multi-vitamin.
+They provide plenty of health benefits and work as a sort of safeguard against any nutrient deficiencies that may arise from not having a well-rounded diet.

 - Follow the label of your specific brand of multi-vitamin for proper dosage.